 |Examples of subscription publications|

 Another way of determining what kind of serial publication you are using is Verifying Journal types with Ulrich's Periodicals Directory.

 For many assignments, you may be asked to use only articles from scholarly journals, and you will usually use a database to find these articles.
 One strategy is to use a database feature that allows you to limit your results to peer-reviewed journal articles only.
 This feature is available in some databases, but not all.
 The following screen images show examples of four common databases that allow you to limit search results to peer-reviewed articles.
 The red arrows point to the limiter checkboxes/tabs:

 Note: You must first run a search before you can narrow your results to peer-reviewed journals.

 Please see our How to find Journal Articles guide for more information on conducting journal article research.

-Another way to determine a journal's publication type is to use Ulrich's Periodicals Directory, a database that contains bibliographic information on over 240,000 journals, magazines, and newspapers world-wide.
-It is listed in the SFU Library Databases pages under "U".
+Use Ulrich's Periodicals Directory, a database that contains information on over 240,000 journals, magazines, and newspapers world-wide.

 - Connect to Ulrich's Periodicals Directory

 - In the quick search box, select Title (exact) and enter: Canadian Journal of History

 In the results list, a refereed icon (see the arrow in the screen image below) indicates that a publication is peer-reviewed.